 The Safe Drinking Water Act (SDWA) amendments of 1996 authorized a Drinking Water State Revolving Fund (DWSRF) program to assist public water systems in financing the cost of the infrastructure needed to achieve or maintain compliance with SDWA requirements and protect public health.
-This Intended Use Plan (IUP) details the intended use for the State Fiscal Year 2020 (FFY 2019) Capitalization Grant funds totaling \$11,004,000 and will require a 20% state match of \$2,200,800.
+This Intended Use Plan (IUP) details the intended use for the State Fiscal Year 2021 (FFY 2020) Capitalization Grant funds totaling \$11,011,000 and will require a 20% state match of \$2,202,200.
 The available State Program Cash Match is \$647,500.
-The West Virginia Infrastructure and Jobs Development Council (Infrastructure Council) will committ the funds for the required 20% match at its June 2019 meeting.
-We are also requesting \$3,076 reimbursement of unspent In-Kind services from the 2017 grant.
-This amount will not require a state match and will be added to the construction fund.
+The West Virginia Infrastructure and Jobs Development Council (Infrastructure Council) committed the funds for the required 20% match at its April 2020 meeting.

-From the FFY 2019 Capitalization Grant, \$8,355,836 (along with the state match, projected earned interest, loan repayments and In-Kind reimbursements) shall be used to construct projects.
+From the FFY 2020 Capitalization Grant, \$8,054,240 (along with the state match, projected earned interest, loan repayments and In-Kind reimbursements) shall be used to construct projects.
 These funds are the Drinking Water Treatment Revolving Fund (DWTRF).
 The 2% Technical Assistance is used to contract a Continuing Education Training program for water operator training and certification.
 The 4% Administration funding is used to manage the DWTRF program.
 The 10% Program Management funding is used for enhancing the Public Water Supply Supervision Program (PWSS).
 The 15% Local Assistance funding is used in implementing the required state Source Water Protection Program, assessing, and assisting in the technical, managerial and financial capacity of small systems.
+West Virginia plans to apply for any additional stimulus funding that may be appropriated by Congress later in the year.
+Projects will be added to the IUP from the PPL in priority order, subject to readiness to proceed.